Generalized Many-Body Dispersion Correction through Random-phase Approximation for Chemically Accurate Density Functional Theory: Results

-The dipole contribution to dispersion interactions dominates the long-range asymptotic limit while inclusion of quadrupole contributions improves the description at medium ranges near equilibrium distances.
-The S66x8 is an optimal dataset to optimize the range-separation parameters as it is not biased towards equilibrium distances.
-However, in virtue or its wide range of inter-molecular distances, it does not represent a fully optimal set to investigate the effects of quadrupole terms.
+In the data sets considered, and for both PBE and PBE0 cases, the DNN-MBDQ exhibits lower MAE and MARE compared to MBD+Q@rsSCS, except for the S66x7 where the MBD+Q@rsSCS model exhibits a lower MARE.
+In both models, the removal of the shortest inter-molecular distance (S66x7) involves a lowering of the errors compared to the full S66x8 set and this and this denotes the challenge related to modelling mid- to short-range intermolecular distances where dispersion models smoothly turn into local electron correlation governed by the semi-local density functionals.
+The overall lower errors exhibited by the DNN-MBDQ model can be explained in terms of the differences between two models.
+In fact, we note that while in the DNN-MBDQ multipole dependent damping functions are employed, the MBD+Q@rsSCS model relies on a single damping function for the different multipole-interaction tensors.
+At shorter intermolecular distances this may not be optimal as the interaction among higher multipole moments such as quadrupole-quadrupole grows two order of magnitude faster than the dipole-dipole ones and a consistent differentiation of their damping functions is required.
+While the choice of a multipole-dependent damping functions is essential for multipole interaction tensors obtained from the differentiation of the $1/R$ Coulomb term (Eq.\eqref{fermi}), it becomes less crucial if the intrinsically damped $\erf{(R/\sigma)}/R$ term characterizing the interaction of Gaussian-distributed charge densities of width $\sigma$ is differentiated instead as assumed in the MBD+Q@rsSCS model.\cite{massabeyond} This explains the possibility of using a single Fermi damping function in connection to the MBD+Q@rsSCS model that, although not reaching the accuracy of the DNN-MBDQ model, provides chemically accurate interaction energies. \\ The dipole contribution to dispersion interactions dominates the long-range asymptotic limit while inclusion of quadrupole contributions improves the description at medium ranges near equilibrium distances.
+The S66x8 is an optimal dataset to optimize the range-separation parameters as it is not biased towards equilibrium distances, however, in virtue or its wide range of inter-molecular distances, it does not represent a fully optimal set to investigate the effects of quadrupole terms.
 In that regard, results on the S22 dataset, which is composed of model complexes at equilibrium distances, are a better judge of the accuracy of our model since S22 includes more interactions in the full quadrupole (and mixed dipole-quadrupole) operational regime.
-Therefore, the S22 validation set enables us to better understand the effects of the added quadrupole terms as well as to investigate the transferability of the DNN-MBDQ model by employing the same range-separation parameters reported in Table \eqref{tab:betas}.
+The S22 validation set thus enables us to better understand the effects of the added quadrupole terms as well as to investigate the transferability of the DNN-MBDQ model by employing the same range-separation parameters reported in Table \eqref{tab:betas}.